3 Methods of Company valuation

 There are a lot of methods used today to find the value of your company.

-Whether you are thinking of selling your business, buying a company, or searching for a way to show the figures of your company to investors, it is important to know the actual value of your company.
+Whether you are thinking of selling your business, buying a company, or searching for a way to better present your company to investors, it is important to know the actual value of your company.
 This is a critical part of operating a business, and there are many methods of valuation that you can choose from.

-Though the methods of valuation seem to be an easy way of finding your company’s value, there are a lot of things to consider for your business.
-By disentangling the different parts of your company, you would be able to get the value of your business accurately.
+Though the methods of valuation seem to be an easy way of finding your company’s value, there are a lot of things to consider.
+By disentangling the different parts, you would be able to get the value of your business accurately.

 But how do you get an accurate view of your business?
+And where do you start?
 There are a lot of methods used today to find the value of your company.
-This article explains these methods of valuation, and also give you detailed information regarding the three main methods of valuation.
+This article explains these and gives you a detailed look at the three main methods of valuation.

 - You may wish to add shareholders, or a shareholder may be leaving and looking to liquidate their shares.
 In this case, you would have to determine the share value of the company through a company valuation.